-Oven Roasted Baby Potatoes coated in extra virgin olive and herbes de provence are perfectly golden brown and crisp on the outside yet buttery and tender on the inside.
-This recipe requires only 4 ingredients and makes for the most savory baby dutch yellow potatoes.
+Oven Roasted Baby Potatoes coated in extra virgin olive and herbes de provence are roasted to golden-brown perfection.
+They're crisp on the outside and buttery and tender on the inside.
+This recipe uses only 4 ingredients to create the most savory baby Dutch yellow potatoes.

 Jump to: